 - Generate an increased number of systematic reviews in priority vision research areas, published in the Cochrane Library and in the traditional vision research literature.

-CEV@US Personnel: Front (L to R): Tianjing Li, Kay Dickersin, Roberta Scherer, and Ian Saldanha.
+CEV@US Personnel (past and present): Front (L to R): Tianjing Li, Kay Dickersin, Roberta Scherer, and Ian Saldanha.
 Back (L to R): Andrew Law, Jimmy Le, Xuan Hui, Nicole Fusco, Kristina Lindsley, Elizabeth Clearfield, Reva Datar, and Jamie Heyward.
 Not pictured: Lori Rosman, Claire Twose, Barbara Hawkins, Sarah Money, Sueko Ng, Julie Fricke.